Should I Send My Resume and Cover Letter as PDF or Word Documents?

-Share your resume‘ in PDF format, unless the job posting or recruiter you are responding to specifically asks for a different format.
-Resumes in PDF format are preferable because they are compatible with most systems and will not appear differently from one computer to the other.
+Share your resume in PDF format, unless the job post or recruiter you are responding to specifically asks for a different format.
+Resumes in PDF format are preferable because they are compatible with most systems and will change in appearance from one computer to another.

 PDF vs DOC vs DOCX

-Some companies use an Applicant Tracking System (ATS), which is basically a program to automatically scan for specific words within resumes.
-In this way, only the resumes that make it through this first automated step are reviewed by an actual person, usually the HR representative.
-In the past, these systems could not process PDF files, and the general wisdom was to submit a .doc file instead.
-However this is not the case any more.
+Some companies use an Applicant Tracking System (ATS) which are programs used to automatically scan for specific words within resumes.
+When this method is used, only the resumes that make it through this first automated step are reviewed by an actual person, usually the HR representative.
+In the past, these systems could not process PDF files, so the general wisdom was to submit a .doc file instead.
+However, this is no longer the case.

 As mentioned above, PDF should be your format of choice.
-If you find that it is not accepted at a specific company, then use the .doc format, but avoid .docx.
-Although .docx has been the default format for Word documents since 2007, some people might use older versions of Word or other software that will not read this relatively newer format.
+If you find that it’s not accepted at a specific company, then use the .doc format, but avoid .docx.
+Although .docx has been the default format for Word documents since 2007, some people may still be using older versions of Word or other software that will not read this relatively newer format.

-Always write and design your PDF in Word, or similar program.
-Even if you are in a creative field, such as web or graphic design, you want your resume‘ to be legible by ATS.
-If you design your resume‘ in Photoshop, Adobe Illustrator, or another graphic design, your will end up with an image file that can be converted into a PDF file, but will not pass a machine scan for specific words.
-Use Word to write your resume‘, and use your higher creative skills to build your portfolio.
-It won’t be machine scanned, but still convert all JPG to PDF if you are going to share your portfolio as an attachment or downloadable files, as PDF files are more accessible.
-You can merge and compress multiple PDF files to create just one PDF presentation.
+Always write and design your PDF in Word, or a similar program.
+Even if you are in a creative field, such as web or graphic design, you’ll want your resume to be legible by ATS.
+If you design your resume in Photoshop, Adobe Illustrator, or another graphic design program, you will end up with an image file that can be converted into a PDF file but will not pass a machine scan for specific words.
+Use Word to write your resume and use your creative skills to build your portfolio.
+Your portfolio won’t be machine scanned, but still convert all JPG to PDFs if you’re going to share your portfolio as an attachment or as downloadable files, as PDF files are more accessible.
+You can merge PDF documents and also compress PDF files (even compress multiple PDF files at the same time) to create one PDF presentation.

-Once you have a great resume‘ ready in Word, you can easily convert it to PDF using FoxyUtils Word to PDF tool.
-If you are not starting from scratch, and for example have an older resume‘ you’d like to update, but it’s only in PDF form, simply convert it from PDF to Word, edit it, and then covert it to PDF again.
-Make sure to check the PDF file once the conversion is done.
-A few things might appear slightly different and you’ll want to go back and tweak the original .doc file before converting it again.
+Once you have your resume ready in Word, you can easily convert it to PDF format using the FoxyUtils Word to PDF tool.
+Maybe you’re not starting from scratch and have an older resume you’d like to update, but it’s only in PDF form.
+Simply convert it from PDF to Word, edit it, and then covert it to PDF format again.
+Make sure to check the PDF file after the final conversion.
+There may be a few things that appear slightly different that you’ll want to go back and tweak in the original .doc file before converting it again.

-In some cases, a recruiter might ask you to submit a Word doc so she can edit it for you.
-While recruiters are awesome and she is probably just working super hard to get you the job of your dreams, ask her to share with you the final edited copy before she submits it.
-In the end, you are the one responsible for the way your job history is communicated in your resume‘.
+In some cases, a recruiter might ask you to submit a Word document so they can edit it for you.
+While recruiters can be very helpful and they are probably just going the extra mile to help you get the job of your dreams, ask her to share the final edited copy with you before she submits it.
+In the end, you are the one responsible for the way your job history is communicated in your resume.

-If the web portal doesn’t have a separate upload box for your cover letter, merge the two PDF files, your cover letter and your resume‘, to create a two-page PDF document.
-Then upload that document to the resume‘ field.
-I always like to put the cover letter first, so they see it, but you can put it on the second page as well.
-The important thing is to send it.
+If the web portal doesn’t have a separate upload box for your cover letter, merge the two PDF files (Learn how to combine PDF files by reading this article), your cover letter and your resume, to create a two-page PDF document.
+Then upload that document to the resume field.

-If you are applying for a job by email, the same rule applies: always submit a cover letter with your resume‘.
-If you are responding to an email, or emailing an employer or recruiter waiting for your application, I recommend copying and pasting the cover letter in the body of the email – basically your cover letter becomes the email itself, with a few tweaks.
-Include all hyperlinks.
-Then attach your one-page resume‘ to the email in PDF format.
-Include a line at the beginning of your email that says you attached your resume‘.
-And make sure to actually send the attachment 😉
+If you are applying for a job by email, the same rule applies: always submit a cover letter with your resume.
+If you are responding to an email, or emailing an employer or recruiter awaiting your application, I recommend copying and pasting the cover letter in the body of the email so your cover letter essentially becomes the email itself, with a few tweaks.
+Include all hyperlinks, then attach your one-page resume to the email in PDF format.
+Include a line at the beginning of your email that says you attached your resume and make sure the attachment sends successfully.

-If you are responding by email to a job post, and no one is expecting an email from you, copy and paste both cover letter and resume‘ in the body of the email.
+If you are responding to a job post by email, copy and paste both cover letter and resume in the body of the email.
 You’ll have to work on your resume’s look and feel.
-I recommend sending a test email to a few friends who use different computers and programs to check it, to make sure your resume‘ still looks good.
-Then also attach a two-page PDF file that includes your cover letter and resume‘.
-Include a line in the email that your have attached such a PDF.
-If you cannot make your resume‘ look “good” by copying and pasting it in the email, I suggest using the same approach as in the previous scenario: use your cover letter as the body of your email and attach your one-page resume‘ in PDF format.
+I recommend sending a test email to a few friends who use different computers and programs to make sure your resume transfers correctly.
+Also attach a two-page PDF file that includes your cover letter and resume.
+Include a line in the email that mentions that you have attached the PDF files.
+If you cannot make your resume look “good” by copying and pasting it in the email, I suggest using the same approach as in the previous scenario: use your cover letter as the body of your email and attach your one-page resume in PDF format.

 NAMING YOUR FILES

 One last note: the way you name your files matters!
-I recommend using Name_LastName_CoverLetter_Resume or a variation of this, e.g. FirstNameInitial_LastName_Resume_Company.
-Make it very easy for your potential employer or recruiter to find your files, and to know what they are.
-And make it easy for yourself as well!
-You should tailor each resume‘ and cover letter to the specific company and position you are applying to…but that’s another topic for another post.
-Happy job hunting!
+A good format is: Name_LastName_CoverLetter_Resume or a variation of this, e.g. FirstNameInitial_LastName_Resume_Company.
+Make it very easy for your potential employer or recruiter to find your files and to know what they are.
+You should tailor each resume and cover letter to the specific company and position you are applying to…but that’s another topic for another post.